 Steve Jobs as a child with his adoptive father, Paul Jobs

 Innovation Through Creation

-In the same way, craft ideas for children is a quick way for them to receive self-satisfaction.
-As children create something that is truly theirs and see the fruits of their labour right away, it encourages them to create more, providing healthy instant gratification.
+In the same way, arts and crafts ideas for children is a quick way for them to receive self-satisfaction.
+As children create something that is truly theirs and see the fruits of their labor right away, it encourages them to create more, providing healthy instant gratification.
 The experience is intuitive and personal, and working with craft ideas for children using their hands can be a good calming activity; a break from the fast-paced life that we are living in right now.

 A Care for the Environment

 Children who are taught to reuse, recycle, and up-cycle materials understand that things need not always be disposable and consequently, they become aware of the true value of material things.
 It is important to explain to them the reason behind these activities while discussing environmental themes, especially in these days when children are strongly fighting the effects of climate change.
 This will give them a sense of responsibility in the environment.

 "GET ONBOARD: Reduce.
 Reuse.
 Rethink." - A temporary exhibition presented by PriestmanGoode at the Design Museum, London.
 The project aims to raise awareness of how much waste is generated through air travel.
 On display until 9 February 2020

 How can I implement craft ideas for children on my own?